-On the last morning, we covered almost twenty kilometers before arriving at Nikka Chhu.
-There to greet us were staff members of – Yangphel, the Thimphu adventure travel agency which had organized the actual trip.
-I learned that this was the second year that Yangphel had done the trip for the out-of-Bhutan company through which I actually booked the trip.
+We covered almost twenty kilometres on the last morning before arriving at Upper Sephu.
+To greet us were staff members of Yangphel, the Thimphu adventure travel agency that had organized the actual trip.
+I learned that this was the second year that Yangphel had made the trip for the out-of-Bhutan company through which I actually booked the trip.

-[I booked the trip through World Expeditions, an Australian-based company that I have used before.
-Their website attracts the clients and creates the small groups that make the adventures possible for solo travellers like me.
-My contact was with one of their sales agents in Ottawa; they dealt with the Bhutan visa requirements and provided prompts on all the other things I needed to take care of before departure – current passport, Indian visa since I was flying to Paro via Delhi, mountaineering-level insurance, special dietary requirements, etc.]
+[I booked the trip through World Expeditions, an Australian-based company I have used before.
+Their website attracts clients and creates small groups that make the adventures possible for solo travellers like me.
+My contact was their sales office in Ottawa.
+The agency prompted me on the things I needed to take care of before departure –

 The Yangphel staff had prepared another sit-down lunch complete with red and white wine and beer.
 I’ll admit I stuck to apple juice and water, knowing how the alcohol would affect me after the 20 km. hike that morning!

 the Punakha Dzong – a view from our resort on the west side of theBy that evening, we had driven to Punakha and a fantastic hotel (the Zhingham Resort) overlooking the Punakha Dzong.

 Day-By Day Snowman Trek Trip Report

 - Day 1 – Paro To Shana To Thongo Samba

 - Day 3 – Thangthangkha To Jomolhari Base Camp